 ancient race of people also flourished here long before the

-This is evidenced by the bone's of Mastodons (a large
+Indians.
+This is evidenced by the bones of Mastodons

 elephant like animal) discovered on the farm of P.K.
 Leech

 (Auburn & Ryan )in the mid 1800's.
 Flint arrows, stone

 implements, and fragments of ancient pottery have also

 been found in various places in the township.
 An ancient

 beach ridge east of Van Dyke runs through the township,